left

 References: 1.
 Data on file.
 Janssen Biotech, Inc. 2.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc.

 TREMFYA® is contraindicated in patients with a history of serious hypersensitivity reaction to guselkumab or any of its excipients.
-Warnings and precautions include infections, tuberculosis (TB), hypersensitivity, and immunizations.
+Warnings and precautions include hypersensitivity reactions, infections, tuberculosis (TB), hepatotoxicity, and immunizations.
 Initially evaluate for TB and monitor patients for signs and symptoms of TB infection during and after treatment.

 Most common (≥1%) adverse reactions associated with TREMFYA® include upper respiratory infections, headache, injection site reactions, arthralgia, bronchitis, diarrhea, gastroenteritis, tinea infections, and herpes simplex infections.